arduino/docs-content/content/software/app-lab/5.bricks/2.use-bricks/use-bricks.md

 3. App Lab automatically saves these settings to your `app.yaml` file, and passes them to the Brick as environment variables when the App runs.

 <Alert type="note">**Important:** When you use the App Lab UI, the system manages the `app.yaml` file automatically.
 Manual changes can cause syntax errors that prevent the editor from opening your project.</Alert>

+### Create a Blank Custom Brick

+If you need to package your own Python logic or Docker containers into a reusable module, you can create a Custom Brick directly within your application.

+To learn more, see [Create Custom Bricks](../custom-bricks/).

 ## Use Bricks in Python